aditya-suripeddi/spring-oauth2/README.md

 <br>
 <br>
-And the user of oauth-client app is resource owner, in the call flow diagram it is User-Agent
+And the user of oauth-client app is Resource Owner, in the call flow diagram it is User-Agent

 <img src="AuthCodeFlowSequenceDiagram-1.webp" height="700px" width="800px" alt="AuthCodeFlowSequenceDiagram-1.webp" />